Solar power in the United Kingdom: Government programmes

+In 2025, the Labour government indicated that most new-build homes would soon be required to have solar panels.
+At the same time, 45–47GW of solar generation was stated as the goal for 2030, through installations on homes and car parking.

 Feed-in tariff

 Discussion on implementation of a feed-in tariff programme concluded on 26 September 2008, and the results were published in 2009.
 The UK government agreed in April 2010 to pay for all grid-connected generated electricity at an initial rate of up to 41.3 pence (US$0.67) per kWh, whether used locally or exported.
 The rates proved more attractive than necessary, and in August 2011, were drastically reduced for installations over 50 kW, a policy change criticised as marking "the end of the UK's solar industry as we know it".
 Subsequently, feed-in tariff rates were adjusted annually by the government, and a requirement was introduced for new claims that the home's rating on the Energy Performance Certificate (EPC) had to be 'D' or better.
 The amount of electricity exported is not usually measured for domestic installations; instead it is calculated by assuming that 50% of the electricity produced is exported into the grid.

 The Department for Business, Energy and Industrial Strategy published a consultation on 19 July 2018, stating their intention to close the FIT scheme to new applicants from 1 April 2019 and not replace it with a new subsidy.
 The Feed-in Tariff was closed to new entries on 1 April 2019, but households are still able to claim on existing tariffs where available.

 Smart Export Guarantee

 On 10 June 2019, Ofgem announced that BEIS had introduced the Smart Export Guarantee (SEG), in force from 1 January 2020.
-This is not a direct replacement of the feed-in tariff scheme, but rather a new initiative that rewards solar generators for electricity exported to the grid.
+This is not a direct replacement of the feed-in tariff scheme, but rather an initiative that rewards solar generators for electricity exported to the grid.
 Energy suppliers with more than 150,000 domestic customers must provide at least one export tariff.
 The export tariff rate must be greater than zero.
 Export is measured by smart meters which the energy supplier will install free of charge.

-The SEG is available to households that generate up to 5kW from solar PV, wind, micro-combined heat and power, hydro or anaerobic digestion.
+The SEG is available to households that generate up to 5 MW from solar PV, wind, micro-combined heat and power, hydro or anaerobic digestion.

-Contract for Difference
+Contracts for Difference

-The Contract for Difference (CfD) scheme, introduced in 2013 to replace the Renewables Obligation, excluded solar PV schemes from the competitive auctions in 2015.
+The Contracts for Difference (CfD) scheme, introduced in 2013 to replace the Renewables Obligation, excluded solar PV schemes from the competitive auctions in 2015.
 The majority of successful CfD auction bidders came from the wind sector.
 In 2020 the UK government reversed this decision, opening the door for PV projects to compete in the CfD auctions against onshore wind projects.